ce1ebrimbor/project-roadwatch/doc/api.md

 ## Basic API calls

 > **Note:** In order to get access to the api you have to register and get an access token.
-You can generate a token in your Dashboard page.
+You can generate a token on your Dashboard page.
 The token has to be used as a keyword parameter for every request.
 Example: `GET /accident?token=<your-token>`

 * #### `GET /accident`